DBpedia: Use cases

 DBpedia has a broad scope of entities covering different areas of human knowledge.
 This makes it a natural hub for connecting datasets, where external datasets could link to its concepts.
 The DBpedia dataset is interlinked on the RDF level with various other Open Data datasets on the Web.
 This enables applications to enrich DBpedia data with data from these datasets.
 As of September 2013, there are more than 45 million interlinks between DBpedia and external datasets including: Freebase, OpenCyc, UMBEL, GeoNames, MusicBrainz, CIA World Factbook, DBLP, Project Gutenberg, DBtune Jamendo, Eurostat, UniProt, Bio2RDF, and US Census data.
 The Thomson Reuters initiative OpenCalais, the Linked Open Data project of The New York Times, the Zemanta API and DBpedia Spotlight also include links to DBpedia.
 The BBC uses DBpedia to help organize its content.
 Faviki uses DBpedia for semantic tagging.
 Samsung also includes DBpedia in its "Knowledge Sharing Platform".

-Such a rich source of structured cross-domain knowledge is fertile ground for artificial intelligence systems.
+Such a source of structured cross-domain knowledge is fertile ground for artificial intelligence systems.
 DBpedia was used as one of the knowledge sources in IBM Watson's Jeopardy! winning system.

 Amazon provides a DBpedia Public Data Set that can be integrated into Amazon Web Services applications.

 Data about creators from DBpedia can be used for enriching artworks' sales observations.

 The crowdsourcing software company, Ushahidi, built a prototype of its software that leveraged DBpedia to perform semantic annotations on citizen-generated reports.
 The prototype incorporated the "YODIE" (Yet another Open Data Information Extraction system) service developed by the University of Sheffield, which uses DBpedia to perform the annotations.
 The goal for Ushahidi was to improve the speed and facility with which incoming reports could be validated managed.